DataDog/integrations-extras/ngrok/README.md

     a.
 Select the correct Datadog Site for your data - this can be found based upon the [url used to access Datadog][10].\
     b.
 Navigate to Datadog and [create an API key][4] within the organization settings.\
     c.
 Copy the API key and paste into the API Key field.\
     d.
-Optional:  Define a Service Name, this be added as a key to the event data as **service:value**.\
+Optionally, define a Service Name, this be added as a key to the event data as **service:value**.\
     e.
-Optional:  Define DD Tags, these are key:value pairs to be added as Datadog tags to the event data.\
+Optionally, define DD Tags, these are `key:value` pairs to be added as Datadog tags to the event data.\
     f.
-Optional:  Define a description, this is locally significant and helps identify the Datadog Event Destination.
+Optional, define a description, this is locally significant and helps identify the Datadog Event Destination.
 3. Select "Send Test Event"
 4. If presented with a Success message, select "Done".
 If an error is presented validate the Datadog Site and API Key are correct.